 - This process is the only efficient method to drill plastic materials.

 Bostech Air Core bits are maximised for versatility, reliability and production.
-Bostech can drill almost all weathered ground types using one standard bit type.
-This is possible using a combination of bit face, air pressure, venturi assistance, different inner tube configurations (high pressure and low pressure) and combinations of trumpet lengths.
+Combined with the Bostech drill rod and inner tube design allows Bostech to drill almost all weathered ground types using one standard bit type.